cmohl2013/omero-arc/README.md

 # OMERO-ARC

-A plugin for [omero-cli-transfer](https://github.com/ome/omero-cli-transfer) to export imaging projects from the OMERO database to ARC repositories.
+A plugin for [omero-cli-transfer](https://github.com/ome/omero-cli-transfer) to export imaging projects from the [OMERO](https://www.openmicroscopy.org/omero/) database to an [ARC](https://nfdi4plants.github.io/nfdi4plants.knowledgebase/start-here/) locally.

 ## Usage

-Once installed, your can "pack" omero projects to ARC repositories.
+Once installed, your can "pack" omero projects to an ARC.
+The project metadata is mapped to studies in an ARC along with investigation metadata and the datasets are mapped to the assays.
+If there exits [ISA](https://isa-specs.readthedocs.io/en/latest/isamodel.html#) metadata mapped to projects and datasets as described, with proper namespaces in omero key-value pair, the (meta)data is transfered from omero to the local ARC.

 If the ARC repository already exists, the OMERO project is added as a new study and connected assays.
 If the ARC repo does not exist, a new ARC repository is created.